How your Council Tax is spent

 Liverpool City Region Metro Mayor & Combined Authority

-Being a member of the Liverpool City Region means that Sefton residents can reap the benefits of devolved, local leadership – capturing opportunities that may previously have been out of reach and accessing funding only obtainable to areas with Combined Authority status.
+It means that residents can reap the benefits of devolved local leadership – capturing opportunities that may previously have been out of reach and accessing funding only obtainable to areas with Combined Authority status.

 In what has been an incredibly challenging year for many households, Mayor Rotheram has made it his priority to ensure that families in our area feel protected from the worst impacts of the cost-of-living crisis.

-Putting our residents first, the Mayor is freezing the Mayoral precept for the fourth year running so that households in Sefton will continue to pay the lowest rates in the country.
-In accordance with the Liverpool City Region Combined Authority’s (Finance) Order 2017, the Mayor is seeking to set a precept for 2023/24 of £19 per Band D property.
+Putting our residents first, the Mayor is freezing the Mayoral precept for the fifth year running so that households in Sefton will continue to pay the lowest rates in the country.
+In accordance with the Liverpool City Region Combined Authority’s (Finance) Order 2017, the Mayor is seeking to set a precept for 2024/25 of £19 per Band D property.
 Most council tax payers across the city region will pay a Band A Council Tax rate of £12.67 per year – around £1.05 per month.

 From the Mayor’s Young Person’s Guarantee, which promises all of our young people a job, training or apprenticeship, to Housing First, a radical new approach to helping the homeless, we are leading the way in building a fairer, more inclusive local economy.